Turning prevention into a human and meaningful digital experience.

 Key Challenges: Designing for Vulnerability

+Designing Lola presented unique ethical and emotional challenges.
 We operated within a high-stakes environment where users face declining cognitive abilities and families deal with immense stress.
 Understanding that we are designing for a condition without a cure shifted our focus from 'solving' to 'supporting.'
+Every decision was made with deep sensitivity to the emotional weight of the disease, ensuring the app serves as a source of empowerment rather than frustration.

 Approach and Key Decisions